KONICA MINOLTA

 Contributing to Energy Conservation in the Label Printing Process

-Konica Minolta's label printers offer a printing process that employs electrophotographic technology, providing the same high-definition and stable print quality as offset printing.
+Konica Minolta's label printers offer a printing process that employs electrophotographic technology, providing high-definition and stable print quality comparable to offset printing.

-At the same time, since no plates are required, it helps reduce the energy used in manufacturing and contributes to effective resource use.
+At the same time, since no plates are required, it helps reduce the energy used in customers’ manufacturing processes and contributes to effective resource use.

 Label Printer